-The GARPR 2014 report for the Kingdom of Saudi Arabia (KSA) has been prepared with the inputs of all the key stakeholders involved in the AIDS response in KSA.
+The GARPR 2015 report for the Kingdom of Saudi Arabia (KSA) has been prepared with the inputs of all the key stakeholders involved in the AIDS response in KSA.
 The National AIDS Program Manager ably steered the whole process and provided leadership support in bringing the whole process towards a successful completion.
-The report preparing process received a major guidance from Dr Ziad Ahmed Memish, Deputy Minister for Public Health, Dr Raafat Al-Hakeem Director of Infectious Diseases Control Directorate at MOH, and the Scientific Committee members.
+The report preparing process received a major guidance from Dr Abdulaziz bin Abdullah bin Saeed, Deputy Minister for Public Health, Dr Raafat Al-Hakeem Director of Infectious Diseases Control Directorate at MOH, and the Scientific Committee members.

-There has been an intense effort put in by the National AIDS Program in the last few months in engaging the stakeholders not only for the implementation of the overall program, but also for seeking inputs for the two key processes KSA is currently engaged in i.e. developing the National Strategic Plan for KSA (2013-2017) and GARPR 2014 reporting.
-Utilizing existing opportunities and creating some new initiatives was the strategy undertaken for reporting on the progress made since the last GARPR 2012 report.
+There has been an intense effort put in by the National AIDS Program in the last few months in engaging the stakeholders not only for the implementation of the overall program, but also for seeking inputs for the two key processes KSA is currently engaged in i.e. developing the National Strategic Plan for KSA (2013-2017) and GARPR 2015 reporting.
+Utilizing existing opportunities and creating some new initiatives was the strategy undertaken for reporting on the progress made since the last GARPR 2013 report.
 A focal point person was identified from within the central NAP team to coordinate all the efforts for this process.
-Technical assistance was provided by a consultant from RANAA in developing the report.

-Efforts were made to collect data and information for the recommended indicators of GARPR, National Funding Matrix, National Commitment and Policy Instrument (Part A and B).
+Efforts were made to collect data and information for the recommended indicators of GARPR.
 This brought us to interact with stakeholders of other Governmental departments i.e. Genetic and Chronic Diseases Control Administration at MOH, National Department of Laboratories and Blood Banks, Al Amal Drug Rehabilitation Centers, Directors of Public Health Departments and HIV/AIDS Coordinators at regions and provinces, Members of the Scientific AIDS Committee, Members of the National Multi-Sectoral AIDS Committee, Infectious Diseases Consultants and Physicians at HIV/AIDS Treatment Centers.

 Inputs from NGOs have been very valuable towards developing this report.
 To name some of them - are the Board members and staff of The Saudi Charity Association for AIDS Patients, Halfway House for IDUs in Riyadh, PLHIV and ex-IDU support groups and their networks, volunteers and outreach workers of Halfway House and others.
-The field visit to the NGO working sites, ART and VCT centers and interaction with the community members and their networks have been immensely beneficial.

-Annex 2: List of Participants and Stakeholders involved in the consultative processes
+ANNEX 2: List of Participants and Stakeholders involved in the consultative processes